th4tkh13m/dotfile/README.md

 # THIS IS THE CONFIG FILE OF MY MACHINE

 ## Philosophy
-I love suckless'Philosophy, which means I use simple, minimalist and suckless softwares.
+I love suckless' Philosophy, which means I use simple, minimalist and suckless softwares.

+## Measurements
+The measurements takes at my laptop, with TLP on.
+I do use TLP to reduce the performance of my laptop for better battery life.
+My TLP config file can also be found in this repository.

 ## WHAT DOES THIS DOTFILE CONTAIN
 This dotfile contains